Auraia DM Screening

 Compared with AM Screening

-Auraia DM Screening uses specially shaped dots that like an AM screen minimizes problems with dot gain and is easy to control on press.
-However, unlike an AM screen, it does not suffer from problems such as highlight dot loss, moiré and a lack of image detail.
+Auraia DM Screening uses specially shaped dots that, like an AM screen, minimize problems with dot gain and are easy to control on press.
+However, unlike an AM screen, Auraia DMS does not suffer from problems such as highlight dot loss, moiré and a lack of image detail.

 Compared with FM Screening

-Like an FM screen, Auraia DM Screening produces a stunning level of image detail, equivalent to 200-400 lpi for newspaper printers and 400-500 lpi for commercial printers.
-However, unlike an FM screen, it does not suffer from problems such as noisy flat tints and a lack of consistency/controllability on plate/press.
+Like an FM screen, Auraia DM Screening produces a stunning level of image detail equivalent to 200-400 lpi for newspaper printers and 400-500 lpi for commercial printers.
+However, unlike an FM screen, Auraia DMS does not suffer from problems such as noisy flat tints and a lack of consistency and stability on plate and press.

 Compared with XM (hybrid) Screening

-Auraia DM Screening precisely controls the size of its highlight and shadow dots which like an XM screen allows it to retain a full tone range of 0-100%.
-However, unlike an XM screen, it does not suffer from problems such as moiré, or noisy flat tints and color shifts on misregistration.
+Auraia DM Screening precisely controls the size of its highlight and shadow dots which, like an XM screen, enable retention of a full tone range from 0-100%.
+However, unlike an XM screen, Auraia DMS does not suffer from problems such as moiré, noisy flat tints or color shifts on misregistration.